zolars/bike-share-system/README.md

 ## Launch Instruction

-You can just double-click the file `BikeShareSystem-User.jar` or `BikeShareSystem-Admin.jar` or `BikeShareSystem-Station.jar` to run this program (With JVM).
+You can just double-click the file `BikeShareSystem-Admin.jar` or `BikeShareSystem-Station.jar` to run this program (With JVM).

 You can also use the command-line interface to run this program.